msmith90078/fblocations/README.md

 * Run "php composer.phar install" to install some dependencies

-* Now just run convert.php.
+* Now just run "php convert.php".
 This will generate a file called locations.json which in turn be loaded by the index.html page

 * That's it, now go to index.html and find out which locations FB knows that you've logged in from!